 I have seen people make entertainment stands, end tables, kitchen tables, footstools and bookshelves with their food storage.

 I have also seen food stored in furniture like china cabinets, end tables and so on.
 It's amazing what a table cloth will hide.

 Remember that when storing food it needs to be in a dry place.
 Do not place cans on a cement floor.

 Many of the cans that are out there have a shorter lifespan of those cans 30 years ago.
 Rotation is very important.

 It is nice to share your knowledge and experiences with others on food storage but you need to be careful.
 WHY?... you ask.
 I'll tell you why.

-Members of the LDS Church have been commanded to have a food storage for years but many don't.
+Members of The Church of Jesus Christ of Latter-Day Saints have been commanded to have a food storage for years but many don't.
 Some don't think it is needed even though the Prophet has told us to do it.
 Some don't know how.
 Others say they don't have the money to start one.
 But if you are one of those families that do listen and store food remember that you have become a target for those who haven't.

 Here are my thoughts......

 1.)
 Never tell anyone you are storing food and how much you have stored.

 2.)
 Never tell where it is stored.
 (This also would be for other items that you have stored too).